 Previous studies of wildlife habitat in the area have identified a number of major biophysical units that support a wide variety of mammals, birds, reptiles, amphibians and insects.
-Two hundred and twenty-nine plant species and 161 wildlife species have been identified.
+Four hundred and fifty nine plant, lichen and fungus species and 176 animal species have been Kimberley Nature Park Management Plan, July 2012 identified.
 Some wildlife species use the land seasonally, many others reside year round, and yet others merely pass through.
 There are many small water bodies, bogs and creeks as well as two larger ponds that support aquatic communities.
 The relatively undisturbed nature of the area provides sanctuary and cover necessary to sustain these populations.